-Wrightington Hospital has been licensed by the HTA since May 2009.
-This was the establishment's first VRA undertaken by the HTA.
-Six site visit inspections of the establishment have been conducted previously; the most recent prior inspection took place in January 2019.
+The establishment has been licensed by the HTA since September 2006.
+This was the establishment's first VRA.
+Prior to that six site visit inspections of the establishment have been conducted; the most recent previous inspection took place in March 2019.